School Streets in Harrow

 How the School Street works

-In Harrow, School Streets are enforced by Automatic Number Plate Recognition (ANPR) cameras or CCTV enforcement vehicles.
+In Harrow, we use Automatic Number Plate Recognition cameras or CCTV vehicles to enforce School Streets rules.
 These cameras check whether vehicles are permitted to be driven in the area.